Senior advocate and families question who to blame for undercounted nursing homes COVID-19 deaths

 But some advocates for seniors say the focus should be on improving care

-“Well the first thing i thought of, its a very sobering kind of thought. and very troubling but not surprsing I would say all along it the seemed like this nursing home count was unreported,” said Ann Marie Cook, president & ceo of lifespan.
+“Well the first thing I thought of, it’s a very sobering kind of thought. and very troubling but not surprising.
+I would say all along it the seemed like this nursing home count was unreported,” said Ann Marie Cook, president & CEO of lifespan.
 “In long term I think we have to look at is the way we’re providing long term care the best was we can.”

 At least one state senator has called for the resignation of the state health commissioner Dr. Howard Zucker.